vul-yourself-together/vul-yourself-together.github.io/_posts/2022-10-11-introduction.md

-        This is a blog that will record my thoughts on an upcoming Dungeon Crawl Classics (DCC) tabletop role-playing game (TTRPG) sandbox-style megadungeon campaign set in the setting illustrated in [The Halls of Arden Vul](https://ardenvul.com/), published by Expeditious Retreat Press.
+        This is a blog that will record my thoughts on an upcoming Dungeon Crawl Classics (DCC) tabletop role-playing game (TTRPG) sandbox-style megadungeon campaign set in the setting illustrated in <a href="https://ardenvul.com/">The Halls of Arden Vul</a>, published by Expeditious Retreat Press.

         The goal of the campaign will be to run one mainly aligned with the principles set out in